-Mariners ride eight-run third inning to series win over lowly Baltimore Orioles
+Mariners ride eight-run third inning to series victory over lowly Baltimore Orioles

 “We hit some balls in the right spots,” Servais conceded.
 “We certainly didn’t scorch all the balls in the big eight-run inning.”

-You might want to avert your eyes from Ynoa’s final line: 2.1 innings pitched, five hits, three walks, seven earned runs.
-When Vogelbach finally flew out to end the Mariner marathon third-inning, the 250-pound slab of concrete spiked his bat into the turf with such force that it’s a miracle it didn’t stick.
+You might want to avert your eyes from Ynoa’s final line: 2 1/3 innings, five hits, three walks, seven earned runs.
+When Vogelbach finally flew out to end the Mariners’ marathon third inning, the 250-pound slab of concrete spiked his bat into the turf with such force that it’s a miracle it didn’t stick.

 Early in the inning, it started to rain.
 And then the Mariners made it pour.

-“Oh, it’s definitely fun,” Crawford said of the eight-run inning and 13-3 win.
+“Oh, it’s definitely fun,” Crawford said of the eight-run inning and 10-run victory margin.
 “You can feel the vibe is different in here after a good win like that.
 Hopefully we can keep it rolling.”

-That rolling avalanche of runs provided needed relief for Seattle starter Yusei Kikuchi (4-5), who allowed five hits, five walks and three earned runs in six innings to claim his first win since May 19.
+That rolling avalanche of runs provided needed relief for Seattle starter Yusei Kikuchi (4-5), who allowed five hits, five walks and three earned runs in six innings to claim his first victory since May 19.
 After throwing 48 pitches and surrendering four walks, three hits and two runs in his first two innings, Kikuchi settled down and delivered a quality start.

 “It was kind of a strange day for him in the fact that it took him a while to get going,” Servais said.
 “Certainly when we put the big lead up there he calmed down and really was much more aggressive after that.”